stassop/flutter_animated_fab/README.md

 Note that is uses the `clamp()` method to limit opacity to the expected values in order to avoid an error.

+And that's all there is to it!

 ## Conclusion

 There are [multiple ways](https://flutter.dev/docs/development/ui/animations/tutorial) to animate widgets in Flutter.
-It's often simpler than it seems.
+A little research will help you to quickly identify the perfect method for what you're trying to achieve.